Tackling plastic pollution

 Friends of Zero Waste, a global PET plastic industry collaboration, supports the efforts of the United Nations Environmental Programme (UNEP) Intergovernmental Negotiating Committee (INC) to develop the first international plastic pollution treaty in order to reduce plastic pollution, improve waste management, and build a circular economy.

-PET (polyethylene terephthalate) plastic, easily identified by the 1 inside the triangle, is critical to achieving those ends.
+PET (polyethylene terephthalate) plastic, universally recognized by the #1 resin identification code, is critical to achieving those ends.

 Why?
 Because PET differs from other plastics.
-As the most recycled plastic in the world, PET is fully and endlessly recyclable and can be made with up to 100% recycled content.
-Food-safe PET bottles and containers are made to be remade.
-They have the lowest emissions compared to aluminum and glass because PET is lightweight and uses less energy to produce.
+As the most recycled plastic in the world, food-safe PET bottles and containers are made to be remade.
+They may be single-serve, but they are never single-use, because PET is fully and endlessly recyclable and can be made with up to 100% recycled content.
+PET plastic has the lowest emissions compared to aluminum and glass because PET is lightweight and uses less energy to produce and transport.

 More than 50% of PET is recycled globally, more than any other plastic, but the PET industry wants to do more, with your help.